Members of the Kingdom from the television show The Walking Dead:

 - Nice Guy: He's always friendly toward everyone.

-- Official Couple: With Nabila in Season 9.
+- Official Couple: With Nabila starting in Season 9.

-- Phrase Catcher: Ezkeiel (and later Carol) will sometimes scold him by saying "Jerry!", usually in response to a badly-timed joke or pun, though it's almost always in jest.
+- Phrase Catcher: Ezkeiel and Carol will sometimes scold him by saying "Jerry!", usually in response to a badly-timed joke or pun, though it's almost always in jest.

 - Plucky Comic Relief: One of the most lighthearted characters.